DoSomething/contentful-prototype/docs/development/features/sitewide-banner.md

 ## Displaying Sitewide banner content

 The content that will be displayed on the banner currently depends on a few variables.
-We check for users that have self reported either `confirmed` or `uncertain` when registering with us.
-If they have either as their voter registration status, they'll see a specific copy to encourage them to double check their status.
+If a user has a self reported voter registration status of either `confirmed` or `uncertain`, they'll see specific copy to encourage them to double check their status.

-Besides self reporting, we check if the user is authenticated and their voter registration status.
-If the user has a voter registration status of `unregistered` or they have no status saved to their profile, the banner will display content prompting the user to register to vote.
+If user's status isn't self reported or verified to be complete/ineligible, the banner will display content prompting the user to register to vote.

 If their status is `registration_complete` we will display another action - For example we've displayed a `Refer-A-Friend` banner in lieu of of the voter registration prompt.